Recall that the bump map normal

 :

-In order to evaluate the lighting equation, must be normalized.
+In order to evaluate the lighting equation,

 If the displacements in the bump map are restricted to small values,